AdobeDocs/experience-manager-65.en/help/communities/essentials-comments.md

 ---
 title: Comments Essentials
-seo-title: Comments Essentials
 description: Comments component overview
-seo-description: Comments component overview
-uuid: 58b7bb58-f598-4bcb-93ae-b7795cab51cd
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/COMMUNITIES
 topic-tags: developing
 content-type: reference
-discoiquuid: 18f54a1c-52aa-414d-b494-1f19b5c10345
 exl-id: 8b4034f7-2f97-45ad-96d4-51cfbeae5991
 ---
 # Comments Essentials {#comments-essentials}

-This page provides the essentials of working with the comment system (comments component) and options for managing the user generated content (UGC) produced when members post comments or replies.
+This page provides the essentials of working with the comment system (comments component) and options for managing the user-generated content (UGC) produced when members post comments or replies.

 The comments component establishes a comment system such that each individual post is represented by a comment component (singular).
 It is the comment system which is included on the page.
-The comment system will create the individual comments when invoked.
+The comment system creates the individual comments when invoked.

 ## Essentials for Client-Side {#essentials-for-client-side}